wiheto/teneto/README.md

 ## What is the package

 Package includes various tools for analyzing temporal network data.
-Temporal network measures, temporal network generation, derivation of time-varying/dynamic connectivity, plotting functions.
+Temporal network measures, temporal network generation, derivation of time-varying/dynamic connectivities, plotting functions.

 Some extra focus is placed on neuroimaging data (e.g. compatible with BIDS - _NB: currently not compliant with latest release candidate of BIDS Derivatives_).

 ## Installation